OzMaatuk/stock-prediction-deep-neural-learning/README.md

 ### Hyperparameter Tuning

 The project includes a separate notebook (`hyper_tuning.ipynb`) dedicated to hyperparameter tuning for the LSTM model.
 This notebook uses scikit-learn's `GridSearchCV` or `RandomizedSearchCV` to find the best combination of hyperparameters for improved model performance.

+### Cross Validation

+The project includes a separate notebook (`cross_validation.ipynb`) dedicated to cross validation operation for the LSTM model.
+This notebook uses scikit-learn and keras for testong the model performance.